12 Best Foods to Remineralize Teeth & Reverse Early Cavities (Dentist-Approved)

 The Reality:

-“Salt water is nature’s antiseptic – great for gums but useless for cavities.”
+“Sea water is nature’s antiseptic – very good for gums but practically not good at all for cavities.”

 When Helpful: